holidayextras/holidayextras.github.com/README.md

 ## Technical
 ### Jekyll
 Jekyll is a static site generator - No more databases, comment moderation, or pesky updates to install — just your content.
-It uses HTML files for sturcture and Markdown files for content.
+It uses HTML files for structure and Markdown files for content.

 #### To Install
 ```ruby